In this comparison, I uncover the similarities and differences between two of the top premium cookware brands: All-Clad and Viking.

 Viking offers a mix of stainless steel sets, including brushed and polished stainless steel, hammered copper, hard-anodized aluminum, and cast iron.

-And while most Viking cookware is made in America and pricey, they offer two lower-cost collections that are made in China.
+And while most Viking cookware is made in America and pricey, they offer lower-cost collections that are made in China.

 Now that you’ve had an overview of All-Clad and Viking cookware, let’s see how they compare head-to-head.